 Before you travel, make sure you research the culture of the destination you’re visiting.
 Be sensitive to local customs and learn a few key phrases to help you communicate.
 Different cultures have different opinions of photography and being photographed, so educate yourself to avoid causing offence.

 Hello – Paweł Stępień

 To capture candid shots, try to be as unobtrusive as possible.
 Use a long lens and put as much distance as possible between you and your subject.
 If you’re in a location for long enough, people won’t notice you as much, so be patient and wait until you feel that you blend into your surroundings.

 Spending time studying your subject will also help you to anticipate their behaviour.
 Have your camera ready to go with the aperture and shutter speed set in advance so you don’t miss a good photo opportunity.
 Learn to predict your subject’s reactions to a given situation – for example, if it’s raining, how do they move or interact with their environment differently?

 Whatnap – Julien Andre

-Find a setting that tells the viewer more about your subject’s life.
+The best portrait photography settings are those that tell the viewer more about your subject’s life.
 Whether that’s a single room, a street or a city, choose surroundings that help to tell the story of your subject.
-You should use setting to add context to the image, without obscuring your subject as the main focus of the photograph.
+You should use the setting to add context to the image, without obscuring your subject as the main focus of the photograph.

 Jeździec (Rider) – Taida Tarabuła

-Your friends and family can make handy test subjects when you want to practise your portrait photography skills, but even when taking photos of people you know you should try to avoid conventional poses.
-The best thing about photographing friends and family is that you can keep taking photos until you get one you’re happy with (or until their patience runs out!).
+Your friends and family can make handy test subjects when you want to practise your portrait photography skills, but even when taking photos of people you know, you should try to avoid any forced or conventional poses.
+The best portrait photography poses are natural, so let them be themselves.
+The good thing about photographing friends and family is that you can keep taking photos until you get one you’re happy with (or until their patience runs out!).
 Be creative with how you compose and frame your portrait to show your subject in a new light.